ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-4. Why is it important to run the K-means algorithm multiple times with different initial cluster assignments, and how is the best solution selected?
+Q. Why is it important to run the K-means algorithm multiple times with different initial cluster assignments, and how is the best solution selected?

 <details><summary><b>Answer</b></summary>